Action Control

 2. Unconditional Signing Powers

 Problem: Once an entity is granted signing authority, they can sign any data at any time without restrictions.
+Providing unrestricted access to private keys to automated system such as bots or trading agents poses significant security risks.

-Solution: TACo Action Control strictly follows conditional signing, where signatures are only generated when predefined conditions are met, each and every time.
-This enables fine-grained, dynamic control over what can be signed and under what circumstances.
+Solution: TACo allows delegating limited signing authority to automated systems and strictly enforces conditional signing, where signatures are produced only when predefined conditions are independently verified by multiple signers, each and every time.
+This enables fine-grained, dynamic control over what can be signed and under what circumstances, without exposing master keys.

 Last updated